2023 will be the hottest year on record, say scientists

 The 28th Conference of the Parties, which is United Nations’ climate summit, will be held in Dubai from November 30 to December 12.

-The summit, held since the signing of the Paris Agreement in 2015, have focused on its implementation and progress towards its aims of restricting global warming to below 2 degrees Celsius and pursuing efforts to limit the temperature increase to 1.5 degrees Celsius above pre-industrial levels.
+The summit, held since the signing of the Paris Agreement in 2015, has focused on restricting global warming to below 2 degrees Celsius and pursuing efforts to limit the temperature increase to 1.5 degrees Celsius above pre-industrial levels.

 The Global Stocktake report, which involved collecting information on parties’ climate actions and identifying gaps, assessing the overall implementation of the Paris Agreement, will also be discussed at the summit.
 The synthesis report released in September had concluded that the world is not on track to meet the goals of the Paris Agreement.